Impartial, practical advice on pollution containment is fundamental to all the solutions we provide.

-Do you know you containment plan works and for how long will it contain?
+Do you know your containment plan works and for how long will it contain?

 Spill mapping will answer your problem.

-David Cole our technical director was invited by the Environment agency to sit on the steering committee for the writing of industry guide CIRIA736 Containment systems for the prevention of pollution.
+David Cole, our Technical Director, was invited by the Environment Agency (EA) to sit on the steering committee for the writing of industry guide CIRIA736 Containment systems for the prevention of pollution.
 The document was commissioned by the EA following the 2005 Buncefield fire; which resulted in a complete loss of product and pollution of drinking water resources.
 This incident was not in isolation and the EA had to respond to a continuing increase in water pollution from a major disaster such as fires.
 Any permitted sites including waste sites will have seen the EA’s fire guidance issued in 2016, this also refers to CIRIA c736 in section 17.

-SPILL MAPPING always uses the CIRIA c736 and its BAT to set a baseline to run a pollution model.
+Spill Mapping always uses the CIRIA c736 to set a baseline to run a pollution model.
 We take a detailed topography and drainage model of your site to produce an accurate site plan and then replicate a disaster and the potential liquid flow off your site.
 This animation will show the breakout points and timelines.
 Once you have a baseline model you can add in pollution containment valves and barriers.
 These devices will change the pathways.
 Incorrectly positioned or specified drainage closure devices are the most common fault we find at sites.

 The spill mapping service allows our customers to evidence the risk allowing them to present to the business the challenges.